globalize/globalize/README.md

 Because globalize uses the `:locale` key to specify the locale during mass-assignment, you should avoid having a `locale` attribute on the parent model.

+Also globalize currently only supports **char-based column types** (:string and :text).
+If you need support for other types you can refer to the feature branch named `non_charbased_type_support` with some work in progress for that.

 ## Versioning with Globalize